PakuBK/clipy/README.md

 ### usage
-put the video file in the input folder start main.py specify the caption and the timestamps you want to clip from wait for clipy to put the rendered videos in the output folder for clipy to know which video you want to clip from
+put the video file in the input folder start main.py, specify the caption and the timestamps you want to clip from wait for clipy to put the rendered videos in the output folder

-### using true cli
+### using true cli(py)
-this method is recommended if you want to create only a single clip use ```cli.py -h``` to display help place your file in the input folder or add the flag -y <link>
+this method is recommended if you want to only create a single clip use ```cli.py -h``` to display help place your file in the input folder or add the flag -y <link>
 ```